 Madhuja Mukherjee, Kaustav Bakshi

-This comprehensive volume marks a decisive turn in studies of Bengali language cinema by shifting the focus from auteur and text-based studies to exhaustive readings of the film industry.
-It covers a wide range of themes and issues, including: generic tropes (like comedy and action); iconic...
+Popular Cinema in Bengal marks a decisive turn in studies of Bengali language cinema by shifting the focus from auteur and text-based studies to exhaustive readings of the film industry.
+The book covers a wide range of themes and issues, including: generic tropes (like comedy and action)...

 Soumen Mukherjee, Christopher Harding